Gala Health vs Hone Health

 Choose Gala Health if

-Women who want compounded menopause HRT with a price they can see up front, free 50-state shipping, and included messaging, and who accept unnamed clinicians and a compounded (non-FDA-approved) formulary.
+Women who want compounded menopause HRT with a price they can see up front, free shipping and included messaging, who are fine with one plan covering whichever format they end up on, and who accept unnamed clinicians and a compounded (non-FDA-approved) formulary.

 Read full Gala Health review →Choose Hone Health if